ermeio/posts/masicoin_v2.md

 _Looking back to the consultation draft, it is obvious that during the development of EIFv2, the European Commission has abandoned the concept of Open Standards as a key enabler for interoperability.
 This is a central reason why the current draft would see the European Interoperability Framework become a shadow of its former self._

 The basic idea of the Business Software Alliance lobbying was that software _homogeneity_ guarantees interoperability, while other approaches, well, probably not.
 BSA clearly wanted to achieve a vendor lock-in situation, disqualifying the continuum concept described above.
 The EIFv3 (or the New EIF) explicitly promotes open standards, and [Free Software has been indicated as one of the factors of enhanced interoperability](https://fsfe.org/activities/os/eif-v3.en.html).
+This new version "focus on openness and information management, data portability, interoperability governance, and integrated service delivery." as [Reported by the Commission](https://ec.europa.eu/isa2/eif_en).

 # Part 2